fishjam-dev/membrane_rtc_engine/internal_docs/webrtc_media_events.md

 * Contains an SDP offer, a mapping between `track_id` and `track_metadata`, mapping between `track_id` and this track's bitrates (or all of its variants bitrates) and a mapping between `mid` and `track_id`.
-  Maps contain only information about current peer `sendonly` tracks.
+  Maps contain only information about current peer's `sendonly` tracks.

   ```json
   {